Fraternity and Sorority Housing Policies

 - The House Manager and President of the Greek Organization residing in a facility are the designated members authorized to request residential roster changes, room changes and any key access in accordance with the provisions stated in the Greek lease.

-- Subject to the conditions stated in the Greek Housing Lease and the Housing License Agreement, a member giving written notice to Housing and Dining Services of a planned move from a campus residence into the facility may cancel his or her Housing License Agreement with Housing and Dining Services.
+- Subject to the conditions stated in the Greek Housing Lease and the Housing License Agreement, a member giving written notice to Housing Services of a planned move from a campus residence into the facility may cancel his or her Housing License Agreement with Housing Services.

 Occupancy and Keys